By LEIGH H. SHAPIRO

 Just because the presumptions of plan implementation, functional technology, and initiative priorities are set in motion but don’t go as expected doesn’t mean you’re out of the game.
 You just have to evaluate the situation and adjust accordingly.
 The fireground is a highly dynamic environment; therefore, we must remain aware of our surroundings and be flexible.

 During the World War II invasion of Normandy, Brigadier General Theodore Roosevelt Jr. found that his division’s landing crafts had drifted south of their objective, placing the first wave of his men a mile off course.
 As they approached the beach, he assessed the situation and chose to fight from their current location rather than to attempt to relocate to their intended position.
 He stated, “We’ll start the war from right here!”
 The ability to adapt, improvise, and overcome unanticipated adversity is critical to mission success—and it’s what we do best!

-Leigh H. Shapiro recently retired as the deputy chief/senior tour commander from the Hartford (CT) Fire Department after serving 28 years on the line.
-During his tenure, he served as a lieutenant, captain, deputy chief, interim assistant shief/deputy director of Emergency Management.
-He now operates a fire service consulting firm and is a lecturer on fire service leadership development.
-You can contact Shapiro at [email protected]
+LEIGH H. SHAPIRO, MS, is a recently retired deputy chief/senior tour commander from the Hartford (CT) Fire Department, where he served 28 years on the line.
+During his tenure, he was a firefighter, a lieutenant, a captain, and an interim assistant chief/deputy director of emergency management.
+He now operates a fire service consulting firm and is a guest lecturer on fire service leadership.